-In Year 7, teachers aim to inspire a love of literature by introducing students to a range of literary fiction and non-fiction styles, encouraging them to develop independence and precision in their reading and writing skills.
-Our chosen novel is ‘The Hobbit’ and this is studied alongside Shakespeare’s ‘Romeo and Juliet,’ as well as a collection of poetry from various time periods.
-All students take part in the Accelerated Reader programme, carrying out a range of persuasive and descriptive writing tasks and embedding key skills needed at GCSE level.
+At Key Stage 3, teachers aim to inspire a love of language and literature by introducing students to a range of fiction and non-fiction styles, encouraging them to develop independence and precision in their reading and writing skills.
+Our chosen novels are ‘Lord of the Flies’ and ‘Animal Farm’, studied alongside Shakespeare’s ‘Romeo and Juliet’ and ‘The Tempest’.
+Students also study poetry from various time periods and cultures, and they take part in the Accelerated Reader programme in Years 7 and 8.

 Key Stage 4

 In English language lessons, students consolidate their knowledge of writing styles, using a wide range of linguistic and organisational features to meet the needs of different audiences and purposes, refining their use of vocabulary, punctuation and sentence structures.
 They are encouraged to express their own point of view in a range of written and spoken activities.
 In English literature lessons, students begin their study of ‘An Inspector Calls’ and ‘A Christmas Carol’ and they further explore Shakespeare and poetry in terms of set and unseen texts.